codeface-io/SwiftObserver/README.md

 ## More on Variables

+- If your `Var.Value` conforms to `Equatable` or `Comparable`, the whole `Var<Value>` will also conform to the respective protocol.
-- Internally, a `Var` appends new values to a queue, so all its observers get to process a value change before the next change takes effect.
-This is for situations when the `Var` has multiple observers and at least one observer changes the `value` in response to a `value` change.
+- Internally, a `Var` appends new values to a queue, so all its *Observers* get to process a value change before the next change takes effect.
+This is for situations when the `Var` has multiple *Observers* and at least one *Observer* changes the `value` in response to a `value` change.
-- A `Var` is a bit more performant than a [custom observable](#custom-observables) because `Var` maintains its own observer list.
+- A `Var` is a bit more performant than a [custom *Observable*](#custom-observables) because `Var` maintains its own pool of *Observers*.
 So if you want to make a super large number of elements in some data structure observable, like particles in a simulation or nodes in a gigantic graph, give those elements a `Var` as an [Owned Messenger](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).
-Generally, performance is not an issue since all objects are internally hashed.
+- Generally, performance is not an issue. *Observables* and *Observers*are internally hashed by their respective [`ObjectIdentifier`](https://developer.apple.com/documentation/swift/objectidentifier).

 # Custom Observables

 ## Declare an Observable

-Custom observables just need to adopt the `Observable` protocol and provide the property  `latestUpdate` of the type of updates they wish to send:
+Custom *Observables* just need to adopt the `Observable` protocol and provide the property  `latestUpdate` of the type of updates they wish to send:

 ~~~swift
 class Model: Observable {